 Here are the details of maps for Skipton:

 This detailed map displays Skipton in 1907.
 Most of the town is covered, with coverage stretching from Carleton New Road eastward to Jenny Gill Reservoir.
 Features include the railway station, a stretch of the Ilkley Branch as it runs east of the town, Leeds & Livferpool Canal, Belle Vue Mills, workhouse, Spring Gardens, Whinny Gill Reservoir, Union Mills, High Street and town centre, Christ Church, Springs Canal, Castle, Park Mill, Middle Town, New Town, limestone tramway and much else.
-The reverse side of the map features extracts from a contemporary directory.

 And here is an index map showing the area covered.